SvenAelterman/TenableVMSentinelFunctionAppWithSecuredStorage/README.md

 Then, run the `./deploy.ps` PowerShell.

-> This command should be run from a system that will have line-of-sight to the Function App's private endpoint and will be able to resolve it's DNS name to the private endpoint IP address.
+> This command should be run from a system that will have line-of-sight to the Function App's private endpoint and will be able to resolve its DNS name to the private endpoint IP address.

 ```PowerShell
 ./deploy.ps1